ekomoku/ekom-pbl/Project 6.md

 ~~~

-On DB server, create database, create security settings, create user will privileges, then continue below in the db server
+On DB server, create database, create security settings, create user with privileges, then continue below in the db server

 mysql> sudo vi /etc/my.cnf  #( insert the following codes)
       [mysqld]